mronx/expose/docs/getting-started/sharing-your-first-site.md

 ## Custom Subdomains ::pro

 To make your life easier, Expose tries to share your local URLs using custom subdomains.
-This allows you to share your local URL `my-local-site.dev` as `my-local-site.us-1.sharedwithexpose.com`.
+This allows you to share your local URL `my-local-site.dev` as `my-local-site.mronx.me`.

 By default, Expose uses a slugified version of the URL that you want to share, but you can also [choose your own custom subdomain](/docs/client/sharing#share-a-local-site-with-a-given-subdomain).